slomkowski/usb-geiger/README.md

 This is a repository of a low-cost USB Geiger counter device using STS-5 tube, ATTiny24 and Python-written host software.

-Results can be sent to MySQL database, CSV file or xively.com.
+Results can be sent to MySQL database, CSV file, xively.com or defined e-mail address if the radiation is higher than the defined level.

 Graphs from my personal Geiger device are available at: https://xively.com/feeds/120299/